 - Nursing Practice and Theory

 Nurses have a better sense of what medical school will be like than most of the graduates of programs on this list.
-Some nurses have written about a stigma about going to medical school from within the field of nursing, but others saw their time studying and working as a nurse as a natural springboard to medical school.
+Some nurses have written about a stigma about going to school from within the nursing field, but others saw their time studying and working as a nurse as a natural springboard to medical school.

 9) Chemistry

-Chemistry is an extremely analytical field that relies on quantitative work.
-Many medical schools require two years of chemistry study with a lab, compared to a year of biology and physics.
-Here are some of the courses you’ll likely take:
+Chemistry is a highly analytical field that relies on quantitative work.
+Many medical schools require two years of chemistry study in a lab compared to a year of biology and physics.
+These majors take courses in:

 - Physical Chemistry